RAF Fylingdales: Concerns over radiation levels

-The radar beam has created serious concern of radiation risks due to leakage from the sides of the beams -“side lobes”.
+The radar beam has created serious concern of radiation risks due to leakage from the sides of the beam's "side lobes".
 Although the radiation levels are within UK limits (NRPB), it would be harder for the base to keep within the tighter European Union limits (INIRPB), which the UK may soon adopt, though Britain's exit from the EU makes this less likely.

-2019 Bomb Hoax
+2019 bomb hoax

 On 26 August 2019, Laura Woodwardsmith telephoned North Yorkshire Police and made a bomb threat in relation to RAF Fylingdales.
-Although, the Ministry of Defence Police locked down the base as a precaution, it was later revealed that Woodwardsmith was drunk and depressed when making the threat.
+Although, the Ministry of Defence Police locked down the base as a precaution, it was later revealed that Woodwardsmith was both drunk and having a mental breakdown when making the threat.

-Guarding and Security
+Guarding and security

-The Northern Echo states that Fylingdales is guarded by 80 military policemen, however RAF Fylingdales is guarded by the Ministry of Defence Guard Service (approx 19 officers) and Ministry of Defence Police (approx 60-100 officers) neither of which operate under a military capacity.
+The Northern Echo states that Fylingdales is guarded by 80 military policemen, however RAF Fylingdales is guarded by the Ministry of Defence Guard Service (approx 19 officers) and Ministry of Defence Police (approx 60–100 officers) neither of which operate under a military capacity.
 The station has a checkpoint by the A169 roadside and further checkpoints at each of its fences.
 The outer fence is an 8000 volt electrified fence and all entrance gates can be locked and razor wire placed in the opening on metal truss frames.